Feat-FeAR/logSpace/content/docs/setups/hugo.md

 ```

 #### Local import
-Alternatively, you can build a cool Hugo shortcode in order to flexibly embed
+Alternatively, you can build a cool Hugo _shortcode_ in order to flexibly embed
-the script in Markdown syntax, only on pages where it is actually needed.
+the script in Markdown syntax only on pages where it is actually needed.
 * Write a short HTML that sources the JS script (and possibly add some other
 useful HTML elements).
 ```html